5 from 4 votes

 Serving Suggestions

-Serve this easy Italian pasta dish with crusty bread, like this tomato focaccia with herbs, authentic Italian bread, or my crusty no knead bread with Italian bread dipping oil.
-Round out your meal with side dishes like my classic Italian chopped salad and creamy Italian dressing or these crispy salami antipasto cups.
+Serve this easy fried zucchini pasta dish with bread, like this tomato focaccia with herbs, or my crusty bread with Italian dipping oil.
+Round out your meal with side dishes like an Italian chopped salad with Italian dressing, or these salami antipasto cups.
 Don’t forget dessert!
-This spagehetti alla Nerano pairs perfectly with summery treats like 4-ingredient lemon posset and creamy pistachio tiramisu.
+This dish pairs perfectly with summery treats like lemon posset and pistachio tiramisu.

 Spaghetti alla Nerano on a plate with a platter of the final dish.